zanminkian/git-validator/README.md

 ### `commit-msg` Stage

-The `commit-msg` file we wrote lints your git commit message before the commit is made.
+The `commit-msg` file we wrote validates your git commit message before the commit is made.
 We use [@commitlint/cli](https://www.npmjs.com/package/@commitlint/cli) with [@commitlint/config-conventional](https://www.npmjs.com/package/@commitlint/config-conventional) config to check the git commit message.

 ### `pre-commit` Stage

-The `pre-commit` file we wrote lints your staged code before the commit is made.
-We use [eslint](https://www.npmjs.com/package/eslint) with [@zanminkian/eslint-config](https://www.npmjs.com/package/@zanminkian/eslint-config) config to check the committing code.
+The `pre-commit` file we wrote formats and lints your staged code before the commit is made.
+We use [Prettier](https://www.npmjs.com/package/prettier) with [@zanminkian/prettier-config](https://www.npmjs.com/package/@zanminkian/prettier-config) and [Eslint](https://www.npmjs.com/package/eslint) with [@zanminkian/eslint-config](https://www.npmjs.com/package/@zanminkian/eslint-config) to check the committing code.

-## Built-in Commands

-There are some convenient built-in commands within `git-validator`.

-- `git-validator install`: Install the git hooks.
-- `git-validator [dir]`: Lint code using `eslint` command under the hood.
-We encourage you to use this instead of `eslint`.
-- `git-validator --fix [dir]`: Lint and fix code using `eslint --fix` command under the hood.
-We encourage you to use this instead of `eslint --fix`.
-- `git-validator -h`: Print the help for command.

 ## Advanced Usage